 About Me

-I am a post-doctoral researcher at Institute of Science and Technology Austria (ISTA) in the group headed by Thomas A. Henzinger.
+I was a post-doctoral researcher (2024-2026) at Institute of Science and Technology Austria (ISTA) in the group headed by Thomas A. Henzinger.

 I did my PhD (2019-2023) at the University of Warwick where I was fortunate to be supervised by Marcin Jurdziński.